gui2de/ppol768-spring23/Individual Assignments/Zheng Xinyu/week-02/README.md

 | [Wind Farm Siting](https://github.com/XZXinyuZheng/onshore_wind_turbine_gis_project)  | A Shiny app to explore how the onshore wind turbine siting in the U.S. geographically related to wind speed, land cover, distance to electricity transmission lines, and demographic features of communities |
 | [China Power Crunch](https://github.com/XZXinyuZheng/data_viz_china_power_crunch) | A portfolio visualized energy data in China to analyze the causes and solutions to the power crunch in China, with a special focus on the potential of renewable energy |

+## Why take this class

+We've been taking classes in quantitative analysis and econometrics.
+This class is an excellent opportunity to learn research design and implementation that complements the quant techniques.
+Good research design, ensuring the randomness of samples drawn, can considerably reduce the complexity of econometric methods needed to solve the identification problems.
+Also, from my experience in data analysis, it's essential to understand the best practice of data management in research to increase the efficiency and accuracy of research.